zishanHow/lead-tracker/README.md

 ## About me
 Hi, my name is Zishan.

-It's a chrome extension where you can save or bookmark any website links(URL) for later use.
+This Chrome extension saves the webpage URL, so you can use it later.
+Similar to a bookmark, it tracks the URL of a website you desire.